Third Creek Presbyterian Church and Cemetery: History

 The congregation was founded in 1751 and the first meeting house was located in the center of what is now the cemetery.
 The current church building was constructed in 1835.
 It is a two-story, brick building.
 Also on the property is the Session House, a one-story gabled roof weather-boarded log building also dating from 1835.

 Gravesites

 The earliest surviving gravestones in the cemetery date from 1776.
 One notable burial is James Graham Ramsay (1823–1903).

-The most famous and unique gravesite is of a thin tombstone enclosed in a brick box with glass for viewing that is believed to be of French military commander, Marshal Michel Ney who served in Napoleon Bonaparte's army during the Napoleonic Wars.
-Conspiracy theorists say Ney was living under the false name "Peter Stuart Ney" as the town's schoolteacher.
+The most famous and unique gravesite is of a thin tombstone enclosed in a brick box with glass for viewing that is believed to be of French military commander Marshal Michel Ney who served in Napoleon Bonaparte's army during the Napoleonic Wars.
+Local folklore claims that Ney was living under the false name of "Peter Stuart Ney" as the town's schoolteacher.
 The plaque reads, "In Memory of Peter Stewart Ney a native of France and soldier of the French Revolution under Napoleon Bonaparte who departed this life November 15th, 1846 aged 77 years."